Artisan eggnogs to gingerbread old fashioneds, where to find festive spirits on Vancouver’s cocktail scene

 Minami

-Bar manager Morgane Lefort has divided holiday drinks into good and bad: the NICELIST (“sweet, sparkly, and trying very hard to impress Santa”, with housemade cranberry syrup, white chocolate, lemon juice, ginger beer, whipped cream, and candied cranberries) and the NAUGHTY LIST (“Chocolatey, boozy, and absolutely notsorry”).
-Sample sip: We’re drawn to the latter drink’s dark side, a hazelnut and whisky combo that comes complete with The Woods Crema Nocciola, Momokawa Nigori Sake, Bearface whisky, and hits of tonka bean and hazelnut graham crust.
+Bar manager Morgane Lefort has divided holiday drinks into good and bad: the NICELIST (“sweet, sparkly, and trying very hard to impress Santa”, with housemade cranberry syrup, white chocolate, lemon juice, ginger beer, whipped cream, and candied cranberries) and the NAUGHTY LIST (“Chocolatey, boozy, and absolutely unapologetic”).
+Sample sip: We’re drawn to the latter drink’s dark side, a hazelnut and whisky combo that comes complete with The Woods Crema Nocciola, Momokawa Nigori Sake, Bearface Whisky, and hits of tonka bean and hazelnut graham crust.

-H Lounge
+H Tasting Lounge

-Some of Bacchus’s holiday offerings.
+Some of Bacchus Lounge’s holiday offerings.

 Bacchus Lounge

-With décor that can only be described as “sumptuous Christmas”—check out that bough-bedecked fireplace—the cozy Wedgewood Hotel lounge serves up atmosphere to match a full range of holiday cocktails.
+With decor that can only be described as “sumptuous Christmas”—check out that bough-bedecked fireplace—the cozy Wedgewood Hotel lounge serves up atmosphere to match a full range of holiday cocktails.
 Sample sip: Say hello to the Snowgroni, a bright spin on the Negroni that features juniper botanicals with wintry-crisp orange and alpine notes.

-One of the creations from a D6 masterclass.
+One of the creations from a D/6 master class.

 D/6 Hidden Lounge at the Parq Hotel

-The Havana
+Havana

 Think Christmas in Cuba as this Drive stalwart puts a slightly tropical twist on holiday drinks, whether that means pineapple, Latin American rum, or coconut.
-Sample sip: De La Abuela finds the bartender paying tribute to abuela's homemade holiday goodies, mixing raisin-and-cinnamon-infused, 12-year Flor de Caña with Coco Lopez, coconut milk, baking spices, and vegan clarified. ![]()
+Sample sip: De La Abuela finds the bartender paying tribute to abuela’s homemade holiday goodies, mixing raisin-and-cinnamon-infused, 12-year-old Flor de Caña with Coco Lopez, coconut milk, baking spices, and vegan clarified.